hafizsyaqif/jackbdu.github.io/_posts/2018-01-31-getting-started-with-photoshop.md

 ![Spotlight]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/spotlight.png)

 Once Photoshop is launched, we may see a different workspace depending on the previous user settings.
 There are two steps (as illustrated below) we need to do in order to make sure we are on the same workspace.
-And this is also what we do whenever we get lost (don't know where everything is).
+And this is also what we do whenever we get lost (when don't know where everything is).

 ![Menu Bar]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/menu-bar-window.png)